Brushfam/learn-page/docs/OpenBrush/smart-contracts/PSP22/Extensions/votes.md

 First, you should implement basic version of [PSP22](../psp22.md).

 With [default `Cargo.toml`](../../overview.md/#the-default-toml-of-your-project-with-openbrush),
-you need to enable `governance` feature.
-Also, you need to use implementation macro for PSP22Votes and Nonces:
+you need to enable `governance` and `psp22` feature.
+Also, you need to use the implementation macro for PSP22Votes and Nonces:
 ```rust
 #[openbrush::implementation(..., PSP22Votes, Nonces, ...)]